Smooth Criminal: Music video

 In the video, Jackson and the other dancers perform a lean that appears physically impossible.
 The dancers lean forward 45 degrees with their backs straight and feet flat on the floor, and hold the pose before returning upright.
 The lean moves the body's center of mass further than it can support.
 The illusion was achieved using cables and a harness.
 In October 1993, Jackson's team patented a method of performing the lean in concert using specially designed shoes that hook into pegs that rise from the stage.
 Even with the shoes, the move requires good athletic core strength.

 The video won Best Music Video at the 1989 Brit Awards and the Critic's Choice awarded Jackson the "Best Video" award and the People's Choice Awards for "Favorite Music Video" for that same year.

 In 2019, American television personality Kim Kardashian bought Jackson's "Smooth Criminal" fedora, which still had his makeup on it, for her daughter North West.

 The style of clothing as well as mannerisms Jackson portrayed were reused in the numerous adaptations of the video game Michael Jackson's Moonwalker.
 The song serves as the background music for the "Club 30s" stage, the nightclub seen in the music video, that appears in the game.
 The video is the centerpiece of the 1988 film Moonwalker.

+On October 23, 2024, the video achieved 1 billion views on YouTube, making it the fifth of Jackson's video to reach this milestone after "Billie Jean", "They Don't Care About Us", "Beat It" and "Thriller."